SchizmOne/echo-server/README.md

 2. `echoserver_client.py`.
 This is the client script that allows users to make requests to a running **EchoServer** instance.
 3. `Dockerfile`.
 This is a text file for your **Docker** client.
 With it you can build the Docker image with installed project dependencies and run the container from this image as another way to use `echoserver_client.py`.
 4. `Makefile`.
 This is the text file for **make** program.
 Defines automation tasks such as building the Docker image or preparing a Python virtual environment for `echoserver_client.py`.
 5. `utils/deploy-server-to-remote-machine.yml`.
 This is an Ansible playbook.
 With it you can deploy the **echo-server** project to a remote Linux machine.
-The playbook clones this repository to the `/home/usr/` directory on that machine and prepare the virtual environment.
+The playbook creates virtual environment on the remote machine and installs the **echoserver** library from the https://test.pypi.org/ into this environment.
 6. `utils/Jenkinsfile.template`.
 This is a Jenkins pipeline template file.
 With it you can target this repository in your Jenkins to build and run the aforementioned Docker image with different parameters.
 This particular file has extension `.template` because it has some placeholder values, that you're supposed to update with your own.

 ## Running the instance of echo-server